Nicole Grant, Math teacher

 Bob Strodtbeck, Social Studies teacher

-Mr. Strodtbeck has been teaching in Orange County, Florida since 2005.
-That service has been split between five traditional schools and work in a charter school since 2012.
+Mr. Strodtbeck has been teaching in Orange County, Florida since 2005, and at Sterling Academy since the school opened in 2010.
+His service in Orange County schools has been split between five traditional schools and work in a charter school since 2012.
 The charter school operates much like Sterling Academy, in that all of the classes are provided for the students through a computer program.
 Along with this experience, Mr. Strodtbeck also brings his personal experience as a homeschooling father of his daughter and son, who were born in 1988 and 1990 respectively.

-Strodtbeck carries a teaching certificate from the state of Florida in English and Social Studies which includes endorsements in Reading and ESOL.
+Mr. Strodtbeck carries a teaching certificate from the state of Florida in Social Studies, Art, and English, which includes endorsements in Reading and ESOL.
 He has been married to his wife since 1984.

 He has also had the pleasure of coaching football, soccer, golf, and baseball, and has served as a school Athletic Director for 3 years.